Cavallando/react-native-udp/README.md

 ## React Native UDP Android Library
-This project serves as a React Native Module to be specifically implemented with Android Devices
+This project serves as a React Native Module to send packets over UDP to a server through a given port.
+Specifically to be implemented with Android Devices.

 ## Callable Methods
   ```java